reggiepangilinan-s5/s5-azure-func-js-util/README.md

 ### Request Body Definition

 The shape of the request body object.
+If an `Array` of object is passed in as a request body all items should comply with the request body definition.
+Each item will be evaluated and all errors for each item will returned if there is any.

 `requestBodyProp` accepts the following parameters
  - property name
  - (optional) validator function, any function that returns a `boolean`.
 This will be evaluated automatically in the pipeline.
 - (optional) nullable property `true` or `false`, when this is set to `true` validator  function will not be evaluated.

- *All properties in a request body are required*

 ```
 const { isNumber } = require('lodash');